Foundation For Allen Schools Funded Classroom Grants at

 A is for Apple

-This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Jennifer Sessums and will benefit 120 students this coming year.
+This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Jennifer Sessums and will benefit 120 students.

 Alphabet Sounds Teaching Tubs from Lakeshore Learning provide a kinesthetic learning experience to help students deepen their alphabet knowledge.
 The students will work on letter sound correspondence, isolate and identify beginning sound in words, recognize objects whose names have same beginning sounds, identify upper and lower case letters and will increase their vocabulary.